 Our commitment to diversity and multicultural training is a core value

 and strength of our clinical science training, as noted by the APA Accreditation Evaluators who noted that our diversity training was

 “…unique to clinical programs across the nation and uncommonly dedicated to providing a multifaceted program addressing diversity concerns.”
 (APA Accreditation Site Team, 2007)

 Below, we highlight some of our faculty research on diversity issues and our program activities aimed at ensuring that diversity issues remain front and center as a core value of our program.
 Please note, however, that this list is not exhaustive, as many didactics and training activities on diversity and multicultural issues are included in our coursework and practica as well.

 The MSU Clinical Program annually appoints a Diversity Committee comprised of both faculty and graduate students.
 The goal of the Diversity Committee is to educate clinical psychology graduate students

 and faculty about current issues of diversity in training, teaching, research, and clinical work.
 Each year, the Diversity Committee chooses a different diversity theme on which to focus our program activities and events.

 Our program hosts a Diversity Panel Discussion during our Graduate Admissions Interview Day.

-The primary mission of the Consortium is to generate and apply psychological science to increase our understanding of multicultural issues in both domestic and international contexts.
+The clinical program is also a proud supporter of the Consortium for Multicultural Psychology Research (CMPR).
+CMPR’s mission is to “generate and apply psychological science to increase our understanding of multicultural issues in both domestic and international contexts.”